 Mount Olivet Cemetery/Francis Scott Key Monument

-Opened in 1854, this privately-owned "garden cemetery" boasts nearly 40,0000 inhabitants including Francis Scott Key, Barbara Fritchie, Thomas Johnson, Jr and war veterans ranging from Revolutionary to the Civil War, the World Wars to more recent conflicts.
-We proudly welcome tourist, history enthusiasts, genealogist and reverent recreationalists.
-Part of Maryland's 2020 Year of the Woman.
+Opened in 1854, this privately-owned "garden cemetery" boasts nearly 40,000 inhabitants including Francis Scott Key, Barbara Fritchie, Thomas Johnson, Jr. and war veterans ranging from Revolutionary to the Civil War, the World Wars to more recent conflicts.
+We proudly welcome tourists, history enthusiasts, genealogists and reverent recreationists.

 Hours